thepaqui/42_so_long/README.md

 ✅ MAKE ENEMIES DISPLAY
 ✅ MAKE ENEMIES MOVEMENT
 ✅ MAKE ENEMIES KILLABLE WITH PROJECTILES
+✅ CLEAN UP ENEMY LIST WHEN SOME ARE KILLED
-⏳ MAKE THE PLAYER DIE ON CONTACT WITH AN ENEMY
+✅ MAKE THE PLAYER DIE ON CONTACT WITH AN ENEMY
+⏳ IMPLEMENT GAME OVER SEQUENCE
 ⏳ IMPLEMENT ALL PLAYER ANIMATIONS
-⏳ MAKE ENEMIES ANIMATIONS
 ❌ TEST GAME OVER WITH FUCKTON OF ENEMIES
+❌ MAKE ENEMIES ANIMATIONS
 ❌ MAKE BETTER RANDOMNESS FOR ENEMY SPAWNING
+❌ SEPARATE PLAYER SPRITESHEETS IN `player.xpm` and `player_bonus.xpm`
-❌ MAKE NEW BASIC PLAYER SPRITESHEET
+❌ MAKE BASIC `player_bonus.xpm` SPRITESHEET
-❌ MAKE PLAYER SPRITESHEET COMPATIBLE WITH BOTH BONUS AND NON BONUS GAME
+❌ MAKE BONUS `player.xpm` SPRITESHEET
 ❌ ADD MUSIC AND SOUND EFFECTS
+❌ TEST ALL MAPS WITH MANDATORY VERSION
-❌ TEST ALL MAPS WITH NON-BONUS VERSION (COIN AND MOVE COUNTER ESPECIALLY)
+❌ TEST ALL MAPS WITH BONUS VERSION
 ❌ MEGA NORM CLEANUP